HOME • SEARCH • EMAIL • ABOUT

 Botany

-Bayabang is a terrestial or epiphytic fern with densely clothed rhizomes with brownish scales and fleshy, egg-shaped tubers.
-Stipe are tufted and glossy or more usually clothed with slender soft, brown paleae, 2.5 to 25 cm long, not jointed to rootstock.
+Bayabang is a terrestrial or epiphytic fern.
+Rhizomes are densely clothed with brownish scales, with fleshy, egg-shaped tubers.
+Stipes are tufted and glossy, often clothed with slender soft, brown paleae, 2.5 to 25 centimeters long, not jointed to rootstock.
 (Note: a jointed rootstock, in contrast, breaks off very easily from its point of attachment, leaving a more or less rounded, even-edged depression.)
-Fronds are simply pinnate, smooth, linear lanceolate, 20 to 60 cm long, 2.5 to 5 cm wide.
-Pinnae are numerous, often imbrocated at the widened bases, 8 mm wide, the apex more or less bluntish, the base heart-shaped, jointed to rachis, base rounded on the lower side and auricled on the upper side, toothed to subentire.
+Fronds are simply pinnate, smooth, linear lanceolate, 20 to 60 centimeters long, 2.5 to 5 centimeters wide.
+Pinnae are numerous, often imbricated at the widened bases, 4 to 8 millimeters wide, the apex more or less bluntish, the base heart-shaped, jointed to rachis, base rounded on the lower side and auricled on the upper side, toothed to subentire.
 Sori are large, round, submedial, nearer the edge than the midrib.
 Indusium is usually reniform, broad, opening towards the apices of the pinnae.

 (Note: Resembles the common Boston Fern (Nephrolepsis exaltata L.), an ornamental used extensively in flower wreath-making, but the N. cordifolia frond is narrower.)